JDACS4C-IMPROVE/LGBM/README.md

 cd ..
 ```

-Set the required environment variables to point towards the location of the data folder and IMPROVE library:
+Set the required environment variables to point towards the location of the data folder and `IMPROVE library`:
 ```bash
 cd LGBM
 export IMPROVE_DATA_DIR="./csa_data/"